This is the definitive Minelab Equinox 600 review.

 The Equinox 600 could be generally considered a perfect fit (of a detector) for hobbyists, whichever skill level you may belong to.
 Whether you’re an expert or an intermediate user, you will find its multiple features interesting to play with and do a lot with.

-If you were a beginner user, though, you may find it quite intimidating to take full advantage of the Equinox 600; however, the manufacturer has designed the detector in such a way that you could learn the ropes easily as you make use of the device.
+If you were a beginner user, though, you may find it quite intimidating to take full advantage of the Equinox 600.
+However, the manufacturer has designed the detector in such a way that you could learn the ropes easily as you make use of the device.
 Nevertheless, you are unlikely to employ all its high-tech and advanced user settings for the hobbyist you are.

 The metal detector is budget-friendly compared to its Equinox 800 counterpart; hence, you could get yourself a 600 and upgrade with a smaller search-coil and (or) headphones and still save some change.

+Minelab with these 2 metal detectors has dominated the metal detecting world for a long time and here is your chance to get in on the fun.
 I will unequivocally recommend the Minelab Equinox 600 if you were looking for a complete metal detector at an affordable price.